 implement them, and we provide training around cloud computing as well.

-I serve as the cloud computing adviser for CIO Magazine and do
+I serve as the cloud computing adviser for CIO Magazine and do a blog there

 that's read pretty widely throughout the world.
 I'm the author of two books